Calcium is billed as the bone-building nutrient. But some experts argue that we should pay more attention to exercise and vitamin D.

 Drug interactions.
 Large doses of calcium interfere with the absorption of a variety of drugs.
 You should avoid consuming large amounts of calcium — either in food or as a supplement — within 2–4 hours of taking a tetracycline or quinolone antibiotic.
 After taking alendronate (Fosamax), risedronate (Actonel), or another one of the bisphosphonate drugs for osteoporosis, you should wait at least 30 minutes before consuming a large amount of calcium.

-Potential increase health risks.
+Potential increased health risks.
 Excessive calcium supplement intake has been associated with a higher risk of kidney and possibly an increased risk of cardiovascular disease and aggressive prostate cancer.

 Other ways to keep your bones strong